Biden’s plan: ‘Too big to fail’ can be too big to describe

 That hasn’t satisfied some Democratic allies.

-For example, $10 billion for high-speed rail was shifted from a $1 billion bipartisan infrastructure bill into the larger package of spending initiatives.
+For example, $10 billion for high-speed rail was shifted from a $1 trillion bipartisan infrastructure bill into the larger package of spending initiatives.
 Andy Kunz, president and CEO of the U.S. High Speed Rail Association, urged Biden and Transportation Secretary Pete Buttigieg to more forcefully sell it “If they were talking about it more, that would definitely help in letting the American people know what’s at stake here,” he said.

 With hurricanes, floods and wildfires dominating local news most of the summer, the machinations in Washington have not broken through to where people are actually following the debate.